January 14th is the birthday of one of my heroes.

 “The purpose of human life is to serve, and to show compassion and the will to help others.”

-Given world events this past year I have reflected more and more on how simple yet profound the concept of helping, not hurting our fellow citizens can be.
+Given world events these past couple of years I have reflected more and more on how simple yet profound the concept of helping, not hurting our fellow citizens can be.
 Although the initial intent of starting our company was to solve a business problem, we are now very aware of how much human suffering our products actually end up alleviating.

 Since our company was founded in 2012 our primary focus has been to provide commercial-grade electric bed bug heat treatment equipment to businesses.
 These businesses in turn provide bed bug remediation services to their customers.
 An example of this would be Terminix using PestPro Thermal bed bug heat treatment equipment to provide bed bug heat treatment services to their commercial customers.